roshdevau/dp-ar-awsgdb/README.md

 9. Navigate to the output to view the results of the recipe job created in the selected Amazon S3 bucket.
                 ![viewpublshedrecipe.png](./images/outputfromrecipejob-2.png)
 10. This CSV file can now be fed into AL/ML services for further analysis as required.

+## Summary
+In this lab, we created an Amazon Redshift cluster data warehouse and loaded a student dataset.
+We used a JDBC connection to create a DataBrew dataset for an Amazon Redshift table.
+We then performed data profiling followed by some data transformation using DataBrew, preparing the data to be ingested by a ML model building exercise.

 ## Cleanup
 Follow the below steps to cleanup your account to prevent any aditional charges: